Artur-M-47/portfolio/telcom_KPI_anomaly_IForest_project/README.md

-# Energy KPI Anomaly Detection using Isolation Forest
+# Telecom KPI Anomaly Detection using Isolation Forest

-This project demonstrates how to detect anomalies in energy-related KPIs using the Isolation Forest algorithm.
+This project demonstrates how to detect anomalies in telecom-related KPIs using the Isolation Forest algorithm.
 It includes synthetic data generation, contamination tuning, and robust validation techniques.

 ## 🔍 Project Overview

-- **Domain**: Energy monitoring and KPI analysis
+- **Domain**: Telecom monitoring and KPI analysis
 - **Goal**: Identify anomalies in synthetic time series data using Isolation Forest
 - **Tech stack**: Python, scikit-learn, pandas, matplotlib
 - **Key features**: